Preparing for university

 Dyslexia and disability support

 Our goal is to explore and identify individual support needs and put in place support and adjustments to ensure all students can thrive.
 We understand that a disability can be visible or hidden.
 It may be physical, related to mental health, a long-term medical condition or a learning difference such as dyslexia.
-If you think any of these could apply to you, you should contact the Student Support team via enable@rau.ac.uk who can talk to you about the support available which could include mentoring or one-to-one study skills, in addition to our regular Advisor-led drop-ins and appointments.
+If you think any of these could apply to you, you should contact the Student Services team via enable@rau.ac.uk who can talk to you about the support available which could include mentoring or one-to-one study skills, in addition to our regular Advisor-led drop-ins and appointments.
 It’s really important to make time to apply for Disabled Students Allowance, as this vital Government scheme provides the backbone of the support we can offer.
-Talk to the Student Support team who will be happy to assist you with an application.
+Talk to the Student Services team who will be happy to assist you with an application.
 Read more about the support we offer for dyslexia and other disabilities here.

 University health centre